Practice at Tula

 Tula is a shared practice space, and the way each person arrives affects the whole room.

 Students are asked to move through the studio with care, clean up after themselves, and return props neatly after class.
 We also encourage everyone to stay through the end of class whenever possible.
-Final rest/Savasana is not extra.
+Final Savasana is not extra.
 It is part of the practice.

 In essence